rundeck/docs/docs/manual/execution-lifecycle/job-data.md

 After execution, get the JSON data produced by either of the plugins by sending a GET request to:

 `/api/36/project/$PROJECT/execution/$ID/result/data`

+You can test whether a job execution has data available by querying this API:

+`/api/36/project/$PROJECT/execution/$ID/result/dataAvailable`

+200 response: execution has result data

+404 response: no result data

 ## Example Job